lomination/ReConnect/README.md

 ## About the game

 ReConnect is an Unity powered game project.
-It uses PUN (Photon Unity Networking) for the multiplayer side.
+It uses Miror for the multiplayer side.

-It is currently based on this [tutorial](https://www.youtube.com/watch?v=-dnTnykgwKs).
-Feel free to watch it if you want to understand better the project.

 ## About versioning